 Place the nest board (A) in the middle of the table.

-Give each player a player board (B) and 5 eggs (C).
+Give each player a player board (B) and 6 white eggs (C).

-Shuffle the raptor deck (D).
+Shuffle the raptor deck (E).
 Place it face down on the left side of the nest board.
-Draw 4 raptors and place them face-up in the dark card spaces on the nest board.
+Draw 6 raptors and place them face-up in the dark card spaces on the nest board.
+The raptors should be sorted using the number in the lower-right of the card.

-Shuffle the egg deck (E) and deal out 2 cards to each nest (one face-up, the other face-down.
-The order doesn’t matter).
-Then deal out 5 cards to each player.
-The remaining egg cards will go in a face-down stack on the right side of the nest board.
+Shuffle the egg deck (F) and deal out 1 card to each nest face-up or face-down according to the icon next to the nest (A and C are face-up, B is face-down).
+Then, deal out 5 egg cards to each player.
+The remaining egg cards will go in a face-down stack on the above the nest board.

 Randomly choose a starting player.
 Alternatively, the player who last ate an egg will go first.

 During the game, players will be trying to gain eggs from the nests of triceratops by cleverly scouting them out.
-The game will take place over 5 raids where players will be stealing eggs from the various nests.
+The game will take place over a number of raids where players will be stealing eggs from the various nests.
 The player who successfully steals the most eggs by the end of the game will be the winner; and the best fed raptor.
+Each time a raid is triggered, the player who triggers the raid will take a token.
+Once these tokens run out, the game will end.

 Each player will take turns going clockwise around the table.
 You may do each action in any order, but you may only do each action once per turn.